Security-Onion-Solutions/securityonion-docs/beats.rst

 Winlogbeat
 ----------

 Navigate to the Downloads page in :ref:`soc` and download the linked Winlogbeat agent.
 This will ensure that you get the correct version of Winlogbeat for your Elastic version.
+Please note that the hyperlink simply points to the standard Winlogbeat download from the Elastic site.

 Install Winlogbeat and copy ``winlogbeat.example.yml`` to ``winlogbeat.yml`` if necessary.
 Then configure ``winlogbeat.yml`` as follows:

 * Disable the Elasticsearch output.
 * Make sure that Winlogbeat is NOT configured to load dashboards into Kibana.